amafil/ai-playground/README.md

 ## Features

-- **FAQ Embedding and Retrieval**: Uses FAISS to index and retrieve FAQ answers based on similarity to user queries.
+- **FAQ Embedding and Retrieval**: Uses FAISS and scikit-learn to index and retrieve FAQ answers based on similarity to user queries.
+- **Cosine and Euclidean Similarity**: Supports both cosine and Euclidean similarity for vectorial search.
 - **Message Classification**: Classifies incoming messages into predefined categories (e.g., assistance, error, information).
 - **Keyword Extraction**: Extracts relevant keywords from user messages using YAKE or OpenAI's models.
 - **Chat Completion**: Generates responses to user queries using OpenAI's chat completion API.
-- **Helpdesk Message Handling**: Processes messages retrieved from a helpdesk channel.
+- **Helpdesk Message Handling**: Processes messages retrieved from a mock helpdesk channel.

 ---